Meet the Founders

 While attending FAU, Justin also started the "A Bear Because We Care" program, where students hand make teddy bears for foster children, mass shooting victims, and elderly individuals within the community.
 Justin also worked with the Bionic Glove Project, developing 3D printed prosthetic hands to be donated to children with congenital hand deformations.

 Throughout his undergraduate education, Justin worked hard and had plans to attend medical school.
-It wasn't long after graduation however, with the amount of positive impact the Splash Pals program was making in the lives of others and his own, that he decided to delay his ambitions of attending medical school to continue to develop the Splash Pals program and share it with children across the world.
+It wasn't long after graduation however, with the amount of positive impact the Splash Pals program was making in the lives of others and his own, that he decided to delay his ambitions of attending medical school to continue to develop the Splash Pals program.

 Jenna was born and raised in a small town, where the importance of aiding others, volunteering within the community, and practicing kindness was instilled within her at a young age.
 Growing up, she watched her dad volunteer with the local Fire Department and Emergency Medical Services, putting his life in danger so others could live.
 As an Audiologist, her mom helped children hear to the best of their ability in their daily lives, so they could access instruction and become involved social children.
 Also, before suddenly passing away, Jenna's brother went on to medical school and entered into a general surgery residency, teaching her to have perseverance and dedication towards her passion for people.